Sandbox#

 # workdir_mount = "/work"

-sandbox = "auto" prefers podman (rootless, no daemon) and falls back to docker.
-To pin one explicitly use "podman" or "docker".
+With type = "podman", [backend.podman] runtime chooses the container CLI: "auto" (default) prefers podman (rootless, no daemon) and falls back to docker; pin one with "podman" or "docker".

 Per-project containers#